 AFC = $110,000 / 1000 = $ 110 per ton.

-So, with the help of the formula, we were able to calculate the AFC for this coffee company.
+Therefore, with the help of this formula, we were able to calculate the AFC for this coffee company.

 Let’s look at another example, a company that manufactures sneakers.
 If the quantity of the output varies from 7 to 12 pairs of running shoes, the fixed cost would be $49.
 To estimate the AFC, you need to divide $49 by 7 sneakers.
 It would be 7.
 Simply put, to manufacture 7 pairs of sneakers, you need to spend $49 (fixed cost) and obtain a pair of shoes that would cost $7.

-To sum it up, AFC enables entrepreneurs or investors to find out the number of funds necessary to produce one unit.
-It helps you define the breakeven point of a business.
+To sum it up, AFC enables entrepreneurs or investors to determine the number of funds necessary to produce one unit of products.
+It helps them define the breakeven point of a business.

 - This article defines the term and explains how to calculate average fixed cost by using two methods.